Hidden Causes of Substance Abuse in Adolescent & How to Stop it Early (2026 Guide)

 Development of a Supportive System

-A good support system is very vital in prevention and recovery.
+A good support system is vital in prevention and recovery.
 This can involve parents, teachers, seniors, peers, counselors, health practitioners, mentors and community groups.

 Encourage adolescents to: